mzbrau/fig/doc/fig-documentation/docs/api-configuration.md

     // True the API should enforce a password change on the default admin user on first login.
     "ForceAdminDefaultPasswordChange": false,

-    // the DSN value for sentry which is used for error monitoring "SentryDsn": "",

-    // The sample rate for sentry.
-This can be turned down if too many errors are being sent.
-    "SentrySampleRate": 1.0
   },
 ```